Magnetorotational instability: A more detailed explanation

 where $\kappa^2$ is known as the epicyclic frequency.
-In our solar system, for example, deviations from a sun-centered circular orbit that are familiar ellipses when viewed by an external viewer at rest, appear instead as small radial and azimuthal oscillations of the orbiting element when viewed by an observer moving with the undisturbed circular motion.
+In the Solar System, for example, deviations from a sun-centered circular orbit that are familiar ellipses when viewed by an external viewer at rest, appear instead as small radial and azimuthal oscillations of the orbiting element when viewed by an observer moving with the undisturbed circular motion.

 These oscillations trace out a small retrograde ellipse (i.e. rotating in the opposite sense of the large circular orbit), centered on the undisturbed orbital location of the mass element.

 The epicyclic frequency may equivalently be written $(1/R^3)(dR^4\Omega^2/dR)\ ,$ which shows that it is proportional to the radial derivative of the angular momentum per unit mass, or specific angular momentum.
 The specific angular momentum must increase outward if stable epicyclic oscillations are to exist, otherwise displacements would grow exponentially, corresponding to instability.
 This is a very general result known as the Rayleigh criterion (Chandrasekhar 1961) for stability.
 For orbits around a point mass, the specific angular momentum is proportional to $R^{1/2}\ ,$ so the Rayleigh criterion is well satisfied.